-Deadly accidents, racing, not buckling a seatbelt, and plenty more offenses can cause insurance rates to rise.
+Beyond the obvious issues of making the roadways more unsafe for themselves and other drivers, traffic violations will also cause your insurance rates to rise.
 Insurance companies take all driving violations into account when calculating the cost of policies every year.
-If someone happens to be ticketed for a driving violation, they could see their car insurance costs rise from anywhere between .6% to a whopping 73.3% ($9-$1,083) on average.
+If someone happens to be ticketed for a driving violation, they could see their car insurance costs rise from anywhere between 2% to a whopping 70% ($31-$1,077) on average.
 Plus, driving violations typically stay on a person’s driving record for at least three years, which means they’ll be paying the rate hike for a while.

 The amount drivers pay for breaking traffic laws depends on the violation and which state they live in.
 A new rate study by The Zebra reveals the impact driving violations have on car insurance and what steps drivers can take to reduce that impact.